As an Amazon Associate I earn from qualifying purchases.

 Fissler Construction

-All Clad uses a clad metal technology that bonds layers of different metals together to create superior cookware.
-All Clad cookware can have three, four, or five metal layers, depending on the collection.
-The most common configuration is three layers: a thick aluminum or copper core sandwiched between two layers of stainless steel.
+To manufacture excellent cookware, All-Clad uses a clad metal process that joins layers of several metals.
+Depending on the collection, All-Clad cookware may feature three, four, or five metal layers.
+Three layers are the most typical configuration: a thick core of aluminum or copper layered between two layers of stainless steel.

 Quality and Durability